jonhnet/nginx-googlesignin/README.md

 the email address it contains is checked against the list of allowed addresses.
 If found, it returns 200.
 If not found, it returns 403.

+If the JWT is valid, the authorizer also re-encrypts the email address again using its own private key and sends the encrypted email back to the client as a new cookie.
+I wanted this extra step because Google's JWT expires after one hour, less than the length of a typical movie, and my use-case was serving video.
+The authorizer's own tokens never expire.
+(This may be a security hazard depending on what you're protecting.)

 The authorizer is implemented as a [CherryPy](https://docs.cherrypy.dev/en/latest/) web service.
 A command-line option specifies a location of a configuration file.
 The repo contains an